 If you are choosing a coating to combat CUI, that coating needs to be specially formulated for the purpose.
 It needs corrosion resistance, but it also needs to be able to be applied to hot substrates and deal with boiling water exposure.

 For example, PPG HI-TEMP 1027 is designed to prevent CUI and can be applied to hot substrates

 High temperature paint Australia: specialists & products

-High temperature paint is used across a wide range of industries, as well as by homeowners and barbecue enthusiasts.
+High temp paint is used across a wide range of industries, as well as by homeowners and barbecue enthusiasts.
 As such, a wide range of products and services are available across the country, no matter your project.
 Below is a table outlining just a few of the products and an indication of their costs.
-High temperature paint should be applied by a trained professional.
-If you would like more information about heat resistant paint, or would like to connect with one of our partners to coat your project, contact us!
+These coatings should be applied by a trained professional but when it comes to high temperature paint, Australia has you covered.
+If you would like more information about heat resistant coating, or would like to connect with one of our partners to coat your project, contact us!
 Our experts are happy to help, just use the “request a quote” button below the article and make use of our 100% free quote service.